uchennamichael/voltFi/README.md

 - All transfers use `stx-transfer?` for atomicity.
 - LTV checks prevent over-borrowing.
 - Only positions exceeding the liquidation threshold can be liquidated.
+- Admin can pause the contract or forcibly clear risky positions for protocol safety.

 ---